carlosp420/nymphalidae_diversification/MS.md

 In this study, the effect of phylogenetic uncertainty on the inferred diversification splits by MEDUSA is amplified because some Nymphalidae taxa appear to be strongly affected by long-branch attraction artifacts [@pena2011].
-Thus, the bayesian runs are expected to recover alternative topologies on the posterior distribution of trees, resulting in low support and posterior probability values for the nodes.
+Thus, the Bayesian runs are expected to recover alternative topologies on the posterior distribution of trees, resulting in low support and posterior probability values for the nodes.
 For example, posterior probability values for clades in Satyrini are very low [0.5 to 0.6;